-Our board of directors will be composed of Class A directors and Class B directors who need not be shareholders.
-Our Class A directors are and .
 Our board of directors will appoint a chair from among its members.
 It also may appoint a secretary, who need not be a director and who will be responsible for keeping the minutes of the meetings of our board of directors and of our shareholders.
 Our board of directors will meet upon call by the chair.
 A meeting must be convened if any of two directors so require.
 The chair will preside at all meetings of our board of directors and of our shareholders (if required), except that in the absence of the chair, our board of directors may appoint another director and the general meeting of shareholders may appoint another person as chair pro tempore by vote of the majority present or represented at such meeting.

-A quorum of our board of directors shall be one Class A director and one Class B director present at the meeting or three directors holding office, and resolutions are adopted by the vote of a simple majority of the members of our board of directors present or represented, provided that at least one Class A director and one Class B director vote in favor of the resolution.
+A quorum of our board of directors shall be at least one half of its members present or represented, and resolutions may be duly adopted by the vote of a simple majority of the members of our board of directors present or represented.
 No valid decision of our board of directors may be taken if the necessary quorum has not been reached.
 In case of an equality of votes, the chair shall have the right to cast the deciding vote.
 Such casting vote shall be personal to the appointed chair and will not transfer to any other director acting as chair of a meeting of our board of directors in the absence of the appointed chair.
 Our board of directors also may take decisions by means of resolutions in writing signed by all directors.
 Each director has one vote.

 Shareholders elect directors and decide their respective terms, and may dismiss one or more directors at any time, with or without cause, by a simple majority of votes cast at a general meeting of shareholders.
-Under

-Luxembourg law, directors may be reelected, but the term of their office may not exceed six years.
+Under Luxembourg law, directors may be reelected, but the term of their office may not exceed six years.
 If our board of directors has a vacancy, the remaining directors have the right to fill such vacancy on a temporary basis pursuant to the affirmative vote of a majority of the remaining directors.
 The term of a temporary director elected to fill a vacancy expires at the end of the term of office of the replaced director.
 However, the election of any temporary director shall be requested definitively at the next general meeting of shareholders.

-Within the limits provided for by law, our board of directors may delegate our daily management and the authority to represent us to one or more persons.
+Within the limits provided for by law and subject to our articles of association, our board of directors may delegate our daily management and the authority to represent us to one or more persons.
 The delegation to a member of our board of directors shall entail the obligation for our board of directors to report each year to the ordinary general meeting on the salary, fees, and any advantages granted to the delegate.
 In addition, once granted an authorization from the general meeting of shareholders, our board of directors may set up an executive committee and entrust the latter with any powers of our board of directors, with the exception of (i) our general strategic direction, and (ii) those acts reserved to our board of directors by Luxembourg law.